ritza-co/abbey/2023-11 - IAM Terraform article/article_v2_Reduction.md

 AWS [CloudFormation](https://aws.amazon.com/cloudformation/) | A configuration service provided by AWS, that allows you to create and configure users and applications declaratively, in JSON or YAML files.
 Without using CloudFormation, you need to imperatively set up AWS components through the website (console), or by running commands through the AWS CLI in a terminal.
 [Terraform](https://www.terraform.io/) | An application similar to CloudFormation, that allows declarative configuration.
 However, Terraform is not created by AWS.
 It is a level of abstraction above AWS.
 Terraform can be run on any server you have access to, and uses the same configuration files to manage access on [different cloud providers](https://registry.terraform.io/), including Azure, AWS, and Google Cloud.

-Although AWS provides CloudFormation for configuration, we recommend Terraform in this article as it has a few benefits:
+Although AWS provides CloudFormation for configuration, we recommend Terraform in this article because:
 - It separates planning and execution of your configuration changes, allowing you to see what will happen before you run your change.
 - If you ever want to include a cloud service other than AWS, Terraform can manage both with the same configuration files.
 - It is more powerful, with a large ecosystem, and arguably simpler configuration language.

 Note that versions of Terraform after 1.5 are no longer open source.
 The company changed their license in August 2023.
 You may soon want to switch to [OpenTofu](https://opentofu.org/), an open source fork of Terraform that is currently working towards a stable release.
 Currently, OpenTofu is an exact substitute for Terraform, though they will diverge in syntax and features over time.

-## Prerequisites

-To follow this tutorial, you'll need:

-- An AWS account.
-Free tier is fine.
-If you don't have an account, sign up [here](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html?.nc2=h_ct&src=header_signup).
-- Docker, version 20 or greater.
-Docker allows you to run all commands in this tutorial, whether you're on Windows, Mac, or Linux.
-You're welcome to run commands directly on your machine instead, if you can handle differences that may occur.
-- Git and a GitHub account.

 ## Configure database access in AWS IAM manually

-In this section we'll create a [DynamoDB](https://aws.amazon.com/dynamodb) table, a user that wants to access it, and a role that the user can assume to access the table.
-AWS DynamoDB is always free to store 25 GB.
-Completing this tutorial will cost you no AWS fees.
+In this section we'll create a [DynamoDB](https://aws.amazon.com/dynamodb) table called Person with one row, a user called Bob that wants to access it, and a role that the user can assume to access the table.

 Requiring the user to assume a role to access the table offers a few advantages over giving a user direct access to a resource:
 - It limits access to the least privilege.
 Assuming the role will grant a user the permissions of that role, but remove all their other permissions.
+Adding a user to a group won't have this safety.
 - Credentials are safer, being temporary for a role.
 A user's access keys are permanent.
 - Roles are centrally managed (you need to manage fewer roles than individual permissions for each user) and are thus more easily maintained and audited.

+While the Terraform section of this tutorial is detailed, this initial AWS section excludes obvious actions you need to do, like clicking "Done" or "Next", to save time.

 ### Create a database

-First, we create a database table:
+Create a database table:

 - Browse to DynamoDB in the AWS web console.
 - Create a DynamoDb table called `Person` with partition key string `Id` and sort key string `Email`.
 Use the default table settings.